icaroless/PCA/README.md

 ## Settings
-The development of the project was defined using the ```MVC architecture```, separating its application in 3 layers.
+The development of the project was defined using the ```MVC``` architecture, separating its application in 3 layers.

 The controller will send the update status commands to the model using ```Java``` as programing language.